alibaba/Appactive/docs/en/details/developer_guide_nacos.md

         </plugins>
     </build>
     ```
-    In which we defien a multi-active routing policy
+    In which we defined a multi-active routing policy

-3. Define service type for uirs in provider, such as
+3. Define service type for uris in providers, such as

     ```
     @Bean